Updated: May 4, 2023 - 7 min read

 Seniority is often the result of cumulated years of experience.
 This doesn’t necessarily have to be in the product industry specifically.
 Someone who has spent time as a Senior Engineer may have collected the right skills for a Senior Technical Product Manager role.
 There is no single idea of an ideal candidate for a Senior role, and there are a myriad of ways to collect enough experience to become one.

-There is no easy formula which says ‘X years of PM experience leads to Senior PM role.’
+There is no easy formula that says ‘X years of PM experience leads to Senior PM role.’
 If someone has been a PM for ten years, but hasn’t branched out and tried new things or developed their skillset in any way, they might be a less ideal candidate compared to someone with five years experience whose skillset is broader and deeper.

 4. Influence Without Authority

 As a PM, you have to influence without authority.
-This means that you have to guide the teams you work with towards a common goal without actually being authorized to tell them what to do.
+This means that you have to guide the teams you work with toward a common goal without actually being authorized to tell them what to do.

 This is done through a mix of making personal connections, being empathetic to their problems, and making sure your decisions are backed up with data.
 Once you’ve built up your reputation as a seasoned professional, this gets easier with time.
 The longer you are established within your organization, and the longer your track record of success, the easier this will be.